Handbook

 If a team lead drops out of the Bootcamp program and the team has student members taking the Bootcamp for academic credit, then these students should refer to the class syllabus for those options that will be available to them.

-Section 6: Attendance Policy, Team Dynamics, and Communication Requirements
+Section 6: Attendance Policy, Team Dynamics, Communication Requirements, and Certificate of Completion

 Team Dynamics - working in a team can be fun, challenging, and rewarding.
 The Von Allmen Center coaching staff observes team dynamics, and if it is evident that team members are not committed, individual team member involvement will be addressed.
 Lack of participation and poor performance reviews within a team can result in the removal of a team member from the program.
 Team members are also responsible for addressing any concerns with their teammates and seeking resolution.
 If a team member drops out of Bootcamp, he/she will not be allowed to re-enter the program, receive any competition prize money if awarded, and will relinquish any rights, if any, to all intellectual property (unless other agreements are made within the team). concerns with their teammates and seeking resolution.
 If a team member drops out of Bootcamp, he/she will not be allowed to re-enter the program, receive any competition prize money if awarded, and will relinquish any rights, if any, to all intellectual property (unless other agreements are made within the team).

-Communication Requirements - anyone participating in Bootcamp must be prepared to schedule any meetings via zoom or otherwise outside of the regular Bootcamp sessions.
+Communication Requirements & Certificate of Completion - anyone participating in Bootcamp must be prepared to schedule any meetings via zoom or otherwise outside of the regular Bootcamp sessions.
 VACE is not responsible for setting up zoom meetings or scheduling meetings for early stage startups.
 It is the responsibility of the team leader and/or team member to schedule all online meeting requests with their team and any mentors that are introduced.
 Anyone participating in Bootcamp must have access to Microsoft Office tools (i.e. Powerpoint).
 The Bootcamp milestones require each team to present their pitch decks in a virtual learning setting.
+Pitching at each Milestone is a requirement in Bootcamp 1.0 and 2.0.
+Missing any Milestone will result in automatic ineligibility to receive a certificate of completion from the accelerator.
+Please note that Milestones are key indicators for VACE to access progress in Bootcamp.

 Section 7: Mentors